What does EC value of your nutrient solution mean?

 Not every kind of plant requires the same amount of nutrients.
 This means the correct EC value is not the same for all plant species.
 Additionally, the amount of nutrients a plant needs can differ based on the phase it is in.
 As a rule of thumb, a young plant needs a lower EC value than a mature plant.
 You can use our Grow Schedule Calculator if you want to know which EC value your plants need at any given time.
-Or download a standard grow schedules from our download section.
+You can also download standard grow schedules in our download section.

 When to and not to measure EC value?

 If you are growing organic with our 100% NATURAL products you don’t need to worry about the EC (and pH) value.
 This is because organic nutrients are partially absorbed by the soil life.
 This means you can’t measure the full EC value when growing organic.
-However, the soil life also regulates the amount of nutrients your plant receives.
+It isn't really necessary either, since the organic soil life regulates the amount of nutrients your plant receives.
 Are you growing with our 100% TERRA, 100% COCO or 100% HYDRO grow styles?
 Then use an EC meter to measure the EC value.
-Haven't you decided yet which grow style to use?
-Go to the product selector.
-It will help you decide.
+Haven't decided yet which grow style you'll use?
+Our Product Selector will help you decide.

 EC meter: how to handle high or low EC values

-Read more about interpreting EC values in topic EC reading: Electrical conductivity in units.
+Read more about interpreting EC values in our topic about EC reading: Electrical conductivity in units.